Salami slicing tactics: Academic publishing strategy

-China's salami slice strategy

-The European Parliamentary Research Service has accused China of using the salami slice strategy to gradually increase its presence in the South China Sea.

-Salami slicing in scientific publishing

 Scientists are often evaluated by a number of papers published and similar criteria.
 In this context, salami slicing refers to "fragmenting single coherent bodies of research into as many publications as possible".
 If the fragment is too small it may be too hard to publish, so this includes forming minimal publishable items.
 It can be harder to collect, digest, understand and evaluate the research when scattered in a number of sources.
 It also leads to repetitive descriptions of context, bibliography lists and so on.
 Regarding that it is costly to scientific dissemination process, it is often considered a bad practice or even unethical.
 Some authors managed to divide research to extreme proportions.
 Salami slicing "can result in a distortion of the literature by leading unsuspecting readers to believe that data presented in each salami slice (i.e., journal article) is derived from a different subject sample".

 Salami slicing is considered a type of scientific misconduct.

 Cultural references

 Film

-In the 2016 film Arrival, Agent Halpern mentions a Hungarian word meaning to eliminate your enemies one by one.
-It is thought that this alludes to szalámitaktika.
+In the 2016 film Arrival, the character Agent Halpern mentions that a Hungarian word means to eliminate one's enemies one by one.
+An ORIGO writer and IMDB wrote that this alludes to szalámitaktika.

 Salami slicing has played a key role in the plots of several films, including Hackers, Superman III, and Office Space.